-After the war, when he was restored to the rank of major, he helped organize the Air Service school for field officers and later was placed in command of it.
+After the war, when he was restored to the rank of major, he helped organized the Air Service school for field officers and later was placed in command of it.
 He also was on duty in the office of the Chief of the Air Corps in Washington after graduating from the Command and General Staff School in 1927.

-In the Summer of 1930 he was sent to Fitzsimmons Hospital because of the illness which now necessitates his retirement from active service.
-In the opinion of Air Corps men he was probably the greatest Army pilot developed In these days of pioneering and rank with the foremost in the world.
-Maj.
+In the Summer of 1930 he was sent to the Fitzsimons Hospital because of the illness which now necessitates his retirement from active service.
+In the opinion of Air Corps men he was probably the greatest Army pilot developed in these days of pioneering and ranked with the foremost in the world.
+Major.
 Milling, at 46 years of age, has played an important part in developing Army aviation to its present high efficiency.

-Thomas DeWitt Milling Collection - Clippings from Biographical File Transcribed and Reviewed by Digital Volunteers Extracted Apr-16-2024 02:13:28
+Thomas DeWitt Milling Collection - Clippings Transcribed and Reviewed by Digital Volunteers Extracted Apr-19-2024 09:07:50